 - Routinely measuring patient perceptions of safety is essential in all care settings.
 Press Ganey has an array of questions you can add to PX surveys to see the full picture from the patient’s point of view.

 Both safety and engagement in the ambulatory environment are critical to improving the patient experience.
-Breaking down silos is necessary for identifying how these aspects intersect with quality and efficiency—and helping you drive great PX.
-To learn more about any of Press Ganey’s solutions, reach out to an expert.
+Breaking down silos is necessary for identifying how these aspects intersect with quality and efficiency—and helping you drive great patient experience.
+To learn more about any of Press Ganey’s solutions, reach out to a safety and high reliability expert.